 This content is provided by Beth A Wilkinson

-Beth has been lead counsel in over 50 jury trials, including numerous bet-the-company, multi-billion dollar cases.
+Beth has been lead counsel in over 50 jury trials, including numerous multi-billion dollar cases.
 She has developed an unrivaled record of victories in both federal and state courts throughout the country in cases involving issues as diverse as white collar, antitrust, mass tort and product liability, contract, commercial, and class action litigation.
 She has also represented clients in front of the Department of Justice, Congress, and other government agencies.

-Throughout her career, Beth has done pro bono work, served on boards, testified before Congress, and taught trial advocacy.
-Beth recently served on the board of Equal Justice Works and was the co-chairman of the of the Constitution Project’s Death Penalty Initiative.
+Throughout her career, Beth has done pro work, served on boards, testified before Congress, and taught trial advocacy.
+Beth recently served on the board of Equal Justice Works and was the chairman of the of the Constitution Project's Death Penalty Initiative.
 In 2016, Beth was elected as a Fellow of the American College of Trial Lawyers.